What are Pre-Tax Deductions?

 What are Pre-Tax Deductions and Contributions?

-The government provides tax advantages for retirement savings so that you may put away money earlier.
-In the context of tax-deferred alternative investments like pension plans and retirement accounts, a contribution is considered a “pretax contribution” if it is made before federal income tax and local taxes are taken out.
-For instance, if you earn $10,000 and put that money into a 401(k) plan, you won’t have to pay taxes until you withdraw it.
+The government provides tax advantages for retirement savings so that employees can keep their money separate earlier.
+In the context of tax-deferred alternative investments like pension plans and retirement accounts, a contribution is considered a “pre-tax contribution” if made before federal income tax and local taxes are removed.
+For example, if you earn $10,000 and put that money into a 401(k) plan, you won’t have to pay the taxes until you withdraw it.

 How do Pre-tax Deductions Affect Take-Home Pay?